yjg30737/pyqt-folium-example/README.md

 Each time you click one of them, the Folium HTML file is saved and the QWebEngineView is reloaded.

 ## Note
 main.html will be generated for showing the folium map. main.html contains folium related scripts.

-You can just remove it if you want.
-If you run main.py script it will be generated again anyways

 ## TODO
 * Connect one's route to the other